 Tips on how to craft the perfect query letter

 Writing a pitch or query letter is the first step to getting published.
 Agents and editors read query letters to find new material they are interested in selling or publishing.
-Most agents and editors do not read unsolicited manuscripts, but they will almost always read an unsolicited query letter.
-If you can write a query letter that sparks their interest, they will request a sample of your manuscript.
+Most agents and editors do not read unsolicited material, but they will almost always read an unsolicited query letter.
+If you can write a query letter that sparks their interest, they will request a sample of your book.

 Writing a query letter can sometimes seem like an impossible task—how can you possibly sum up your entire novel or screenplay in just one page?
 It's hard to sell your own work.
 Read this article, refer to our query letter sample, and check out our letter writing ebook for helpful advice.